JavierJerezAntonetti/AE-WhisperX-Local-Transcriber/README.md

 * **Configuration:**
     * **Max Chars/Line:** The maximum number of characters allowed on a single line before forcing a line break.
     * **Max Words/Line:** The maximum number of words allowed on a single line.
+    * **Force RTL Layout:** A checkbox to manually enable Right-to-Left layout.
+This is automatically checked if an RTL language (e.g., Arabic, Hebrew) is detected during transcription, but can be toggled manually for any set of layers.

 * **Arrange Words Side-by-Side:**
     1. In your composition (likely inside the "Subtitles" pre-comp), **select the word layers** you want to arrange.
     2. Set your desired character and word limits in the panel.
     3. Click "**Arrange Words Side-by-Side**".
     4. The script will reposition the selected layers to form a centered paragraph, breaking lines when either the character or word limit is reached.
 The animation and timing of each layer are preserved.
+If RTL mode is active, words will be arranged from right to left.

 * **Combine Selected Text Layers:**
     1.  **Select the text layers** you want to merge.
     2. Set your desired character and word limits.
     3. Click "**Combine Selected Text Layers**".
     4. The script combines the text from all selected layers into the *first selected layer*.
 It applies line breaks based on your limits.
 All other selected layers are deleted.
 The timing of the first layer is preserved and extended to cover the duration of all original layers.
+If RTL mode is active, the order of words on each line will be reversed to ensure correct display.

 ---